Calls for evidence

 Retention of documents

-Bodies which were involved in the strategic response to the COVID-19 pandemic in Scotland between 1 January 2020 and 31 December 2022 should preserve and retain all documents and records relevant to the Scottish COVID-19 Inquiry’s Terms of Reference.
+Organisations and government bodies involved in the strategic response to the pandemic in Scotland between 1 January 2020 and 31 December 2022 should preserve and retain all documents and records relevant to the Scottish COVID-19 Inquiry’s Terms of Reference.
 A full and clear record should be kept so that it is accessible.

 If this is not done, and documents are no longer available when called for by the Inquiry, it opens the possibility of adverse comment and inferences in Inquiry reports.
 In addition, Section 35 of the Inquiries Act 2005 makes it a criminal offence to intentionally suppress, conceal or destroy documents that the Inquiry might wish to be provided with, which is punishable by imprisonment or fines.